Overview

 Community Service Officer

-Students interested in joining law enforcement can take four courses related to our community service officer certificate.
+Students interested in joining law enforcement can take four courses from our community service officer certificate.
 Two of these courses can also lead to a degree-- Intro to Administration of Justice (AJ 010) and Contemporary Police Issues (AJ 014).

 Transfer to a CSU / UC

 Many of our students continue to study at San Jose State or other universities in the area.
-Students looking to transfer to a UC and continue with a degree in Administration of Justice can do so at places like UC Davis, Cal, UC Santa Cruz, UC Davis, UC Irvine or UCLA.
+Students looking to transfer to a UC and continue with a degree in Administration of Justice can do so at places like UC Davis, Cal, UC Santa Cruz, UC Davis, UC Irvine or UCLA and so on.

 If you enroll in an Associate Degree for Transfer (ADT) program at EVC, you can transfer to a CSU and graduate with only 120 units.